 PIRSA Fisheries and Aquaculture provides input to a range of State and Commonwealth Government environmental and conservation initiatives, to ensure aquaculture zone development objectives and aspirations are adequately taken into account and factored into broader conservation policy development.
-As part of this activity, PIRSA Fisheries and Aquaculture regularly engages with the South Australian Department of Environment and Water (DEW), the Commonwealth Department of the Agriculture, Water and Environment, the Environment Protection Authority (EPA), the Department for Infrastructure and Transport (DIT), the Planning and Land Use Services Division of the Attorney-General's Department (PLUS-AGD), Local Councils, and South Australian Landscape Boards.
+As part of this activity, PIRSA Fisheries and Aquaculture regularly engages with the South Australian Department for Environment and Water (DEW), the Commonwealth Department of Agriculture, Fisheries and Forestry, the Commonwealth Department of Climate Change, Energy, the Environment and Water, the Environment Protection Authority (EPA), the Department for Infrastructure and Transport (DIT), the Planning and Land Use Services Division of the Department for Trade and Investment (DIT), Local Councils, and South Australian Landscape Boards.